Williamson A. Sangma

 Williamson Ampang Sangma (18 October 1919 – 25 October 1990) was a Garo leader from India and the first Chief Minister of Meghalaya.
-He was also the Governor of Mizoram from July 1989 to February 1990.
+He also served as Governor of Mizoram from July 1989 to February 1990.

 Williamson was a statesman, tribal leader, and a pioneer in leading the struggle for the creation of Meghalaya state.

 Biography

 Williamson was born in Baghmara, South Garo Hills district.

 Political career

-Sangma represented the Baghmara assembly constituency several times, even after merging his political outfit into Congress (I) party.
-Williamson A. Sangma, along with Salseng C. Marak, Mukul M. Sangma and Conrad K. Sangma, are the only Chief Ministers of Meghalaya to have completed the full term of five years in office.
+Sangma represented the Baghmara assembly constituency several times, even after merging his political outfit into the Congress (I) party.
+Williamson A. Sangma, along with Salseng C. Marak, Mukul M. Sangma and Conrad K. Sangma, are the only Chief Ministers of Meghalaya to have completed a full term of five years in office.

 Hill state movement

 With prior military service, Sangma entered the political field in 1952, and subsequently was elected as the Chief Executive Member (CEM) of the Garo Hills Autonomous District Council (GHADC).
 On 16 June 1954, the members of the executive committees of the Autonomous District Council of the Garo Hills (GHADC), the Khasi Hills (Khasi Hills Autonomous District Council), the Jaintia Hills (Jaintia Hills Autonomous District Council), the Lushai Hills (Mizo Hills), and the North Cachar Hills District Council held a meeting at Shillong, and pleaded for the establishment of a separate Hill state on the ground that there was no adequate safeguard for the preservation of the identity of the hill people in the Sixth Schedule of the Constitution of India.
 The meeting demanded the creation of a separate state for all the hill areas of Assam, to be called "Eastern Hill State."
 Accordingly, they, including W.A.
 Sangma as the Chief, sent a set of suggestions for the amendment of the Sixth Schedule to the members of Indian parliament.

 Though Wilson Reade, chairman of the Khasi National Durba, was the first one to demand a separate hill state, it was Sangma who accelerated the movement successfully.
 He led the sustained struggle by the Garos, the Jaintas, and the Khasis for the hill state from the 1950s.
 As first Chief Executive Member of the Garo Hills Autonomous District Council (GHADC), Sangma called a conference of the people of the autonomous hill districts of then Assam at Tura on 6–8 October 1954, to consider the demand of a hill state.
 An appeal was sent to the leaders of all the tribal organisations and parties of the autonomous districts to sign the memorandum.
 Under his leadership, the conference passed the resolution to submit a memorandum to the States Reorganisation Commission (SRC) for the formation of a separate "Eastern Hills State."
 The memorandum emphasising the following points was submitted to the SRC: